 {principles_text}

-For each violated principle, explain the problem in one sentence.
+For each principle violation, explain the issue in one sentence.

 Format: "VIOLATION [principle]: [explanation]"